-Almost every woman can tell the same story.
-At some point — either in college or when living with a friend — her menstrual cycle synced up with another woman’s.
+Almost every woman can tell the same story: She was living at home or in her college dorm, and her menstrual cycle synced up with another woman’s.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy